dotnet/docs-maui/docs/essentials/email.md

 ---
-title: "Xamarin.Essentials: Email"
+title: "Email"
-description: "The Email class in Xamarin.Essentials enables an application to open the default email application with a specified information including subject, body, and recipients (TO, CC, BCC)."
+description: "The Email class in Microsoft.Maui.Essentials enables an application to open the default email application with a specified information including subject, body, and recipients (TO, CC, BCC)." ms.date: 09/24/2020
-author: jamesmontemagno
-ms.custom: video
-ms.author: jamont
-ms.date: 09/24/2020
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Email
+# Email

-The **Email** class enables an application to open the default email application with a specified information including subject, body, and recipients (TO, CC, BCC).
+The `Email` class enables an application to open the default email application with a specified information including subject, body, and recipients (TO, CC, BCC).

 To access the **Email** functionality the following platform specific setup is required.